dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/howto-publish-subscribe.md

 ## Publish a topic

-You can use the Dapr CLI to publish a message.
-The below is an example of using the Dapr CLI to publish a message to the `orders` topic.
+Use the Dapr CLI to publish a message.
+Below is an example of using the Dapr CLI to publish a message to the `orders` topic.

 {{< tabs "Dapr CLI" "HTTP API (Bash)" "HTTP API (PowerShell)">}}